Critic: Huw Jones

 “For those who, like me, were appalled by The Red Album’s forays into teen-pleasing power-pop anthems or were naïvely holding out for a return to Rivers Cuomo’s melancholic roots, this album is not for you”

-Did you ever stop to think that maybe Rivers Cuomo doesn’t return to his “melancholic roots” because he isn’t melancholy?
-The guy’s rich as hell and looks cool in glasses.
+Huw, did you ever stop to think that maybe Rivers Cuomo doesn’t return to his “melancholic roots” because he isn’t melancholy?
+The guy’s got plenty of money and looks cool in glasses.
 Wouldn’t it be worse if Weezer wrote depressing songs to reflect states of mind they no longer felt just to please critics?
-Not just any critics, but those who were absolutely orgasmic over a white man singing about an Asian fetish on an album that came out 15 years ago?
+Not just any critics, but those who were absolutely orgasmic over a guy singing about an Asian fetish on an album that came out 15 years ago?

-You know what, Huw?
+Tell you what, Huw.
 Let’s play a game.
 Let’s play “The Kind of Music Huw Jones Thinks Would Be Good Based on His Hatred of Raditude.”
 Playing is easy.
 I’ll just take every single negative comment you wrote and use its opposite to paint a picture of what you want music to sound like.
 Here, I rewrote the first part of your opening paragraph to reflect how it might have been written if Raditude pleased you:

 “Weezer’s enviable ascent into soulful, cumbersome unpopular-rock continues with Coypond.
 This wonderfully titled and nobly written record consists of odes to staying home alone on Friday nights, verbal abuse, and boys who “got ugly,” executed with enough laudable complexity and salient chronicle to bolster interest in their output from here on in.”

-But jokes aside, you come off like an asshole throughout the entire length of your review, especially when it comes to the ever-popular “it hurts to blast your art” statement:
+Jokes aside, you come off like an asshole reliably throughout your review, especially when it comes to the ever-popular “it hurts to blast your art” statement:

 “It pains me to lambast Weezer with such vitriol”

 So don’t do it.
 If it hurts, don’t do it.
 Why are you doing it if it hurts?
 Why are you lambasting with such lambast when you could just as easily NOT write a review of an album you loathed?
-Or better yet, why did you spend 1-2 hours writing this three-paragraph waste of time when you could have learned the seven basic chords on guitar in order to write your own brilliant collection of music?
+Or better yet, why did you spend part of a day writing this three-paragraph waste of time when you could have learned the seven basic chords on guitar in order to write your own brilliant collection of music?

 First came Blue, then came Pinkerton, then came obtuse comparisons in a baby carriage: